ALARA African Events

 Application and Approval

-The Management Committee may seek further information before reaching a decision to accept or reject the proposal, which it will communicate promptly to the proposer.
-The Management Committee will make that decision based on a number of criteria, including:
+The Board may seek further information before reaching a decision to accept or reject the proposal, which it will communicate promptly to the proposer.
+The Board will make that decision based on a number of criteria, including:

-If the Management Committee rejects the proposal, the proposer may seek to resubmit the proposal, adjusting it according to the feedback from the Management Committee.
+If the Board rejects the proposal, the proposer may seek to resubmit the proposal, adjusting it according to the feedback from the Board.

-If the Management Committee accepts the proposal, the proposer and ALARA will exchange letters of agreement about the proposal, including details of the event, timing of payment and repayment of the seed funding, management of organising of the event, and any other relevant matter.
+If the Board accepts the proposal, the proposer and ALARA will exchange letters of agreement about the proposal, including details of the event, timing of payment and repayment of the seed funding, management of organising of the event, and any other relevant matter.

 Conduct of Event

-As indicated in the proposal, the event Organising Committee will manage the conduct of the event, providing regular progress reports to the Management Committee.
+As indicated in the proposal, the event Organising Committee will manage the conduct of the event, providing regular progress reports to the Board.

 At the event's conclusion, the Organising Committee will provide ALARA with a list of delegates with the following information as a minimum:

-All events supported by ALARA via seed funding or organised by ALARA are advertised on the ALARA website (www.alarassociation.org).
+- All events supported by ALARA via seed funding or organised by ALARA are advertised on the ALARA website (http://www.alarassociation.org).
 Any event that proclaims to be an ALARA event and is not advertised on the ALARA website, is NOT an ALARA event.
-If you are aware of such an event, please notify ALARA (secretary [at] alarassociation.org) immediately.
+If you are aware of such an event, please notify ALARA (admin [at] alarassociation.org) immediately.